 Because coaching involves communication, Certified Instructional Coaches must continually engage in improving their communication skills.
 Coaches can do this by using the reflection forms from The Reflection Guide to Better Conversations (Knight, Knight, & Carlson, 2015) and the Listening and Questioning Effectively checklist (Knight, 2017, p.
 82).
 To demonstrate that they are actively engaged in improving their communication skills, coaches must include the following in their portfolios:

 - A written reflection statement that includes the coach’s thoughts about how he or she is currently communicating and how she or he intends to improve.
-The reflection document should be at least 4 pages long.
+The reflection document should be no more than 4 pages long.

-- A written purpose statement (at least two paragraphs) that describes the beliefs and values that guide their work as coaches (This document should clearly state why the coach is doing this work and how he or she makes choices about what to do as a coach.)
+- A written purpose statement (no more than one page long) that describes the beliefs and values that guide their work as coaches (This document should clearly state why the coach is doing this work and how he or she makes choices about what to do as a coach.)

 - Knight, J. (2011).
 Unmistakable impact: A partnership approach for dramatically improving instruction.
 Thousand Oaks, CA: Corwin.